 That’s why I recommend adding them to your daily green juice.
 In my favourite green juice recipe I use MCT oil which is incredible for healthy cognitive function.
 However, there are lots of different fats you could consider.
 Here is a rundown of some top players:

 Now it’s time to add some nutrient bling to your juice.
 You could keep this as simple as a handful of herbs such as coriander (cilantro) or parsley, or you could go a little fancier with a green juice powder.

 I love superfood green juice powders such as spirulina, chlorella, barley grass, wheatgrass.
 You need to go easy as they affect the taste.
-You could also add vegan protein powder such as our Hemp Pro or Pea Pro Nourish Blends powder.
+You could also add vegan protein powder such as our Pea Pro Nourish Blends powder.
 This would also help boost the amino acid profile of your juice making it more nutritious.

 does green juice taste good?